-The Independent Advisory Group on Country Information (IAGCI) was set up in March 2009 by the Independent Chief Inspector of Borders and Immigration to make recommendations to him about the content of the Home Office's COI material.
+The Independent Advisory Group on Country Information (IAGCI) was set up in March 2009 by the Independent Chief Inspector of Borders and Immigration to support him in reviewing the efficiency, effectiveness and consistency of approach of COI produced by the Home Office.

 The IAGCI welcomes feedback on the Home Office's COI material.
 It is not the function of the IAGCI to endorse any Home Office material, procedures or policy.
-IAGCI may be contacted at:
+The IAGCI may be contacted at: